-- 1. Maternity sites will be recruited by Cardiff University and all required permissions obtained. - 2.
-Data relating to births from January 2015 onwards and captured in EuroKing® prior to site opening will be extracted and transferred to Cardiff University.
-This retrospective data will be identified by EuroKing® mother and baby numbers only and contribute to the maternal outcomes for the study.
+- 1. Maternity sites will be recruited by Cardiff University and all required permissions obtained. - Data relating to births from January 2015 onwards and captured in EuroKing[®] prior to site opening will be extracted and transferred to Cardiff University.
+Retrospective data, received by Cardiff University will be identified by a EuroKing[®] generated number only. - Additional data items essential to the study, but not currently in the E3 system, including a screening question to identify women with complicating factors on pool entry, will be added to the system at each participating site.

-- Additional data items essential to the study, but not currently in the E3 system, including a screening question to identify women with complicating factors on pool entry, will be added to the system at each participating site. - 4.
-Following three months of prospective data collection, and each quarter thereafter, data relevant to the study and captured in E3 systems at each study site will be extracted by EuroKing®. - 5.
-EuroKing® will allocate each mother and baby a linking identifying number, remove NHS and hospital numbers, and other identifiable variables and forward the data to Cardiff University. - 6.
-On a quarterly basis, the NHS and EuroKing® numbers of all babies born at units during that period, and whose mother used a pool in labour, will be extracted and passed onto the NNRD for matching.
-The transfer process will be managed by EuroKing® throughout the duration of the study.
-E3 systems are installed locally on premises at each NHS Trust / Health Board therefore each set of data extractions must be managed on a site by site basis by EuroKing®.
+- 4. Following three months of prospective data collection, and each quarter thereafter, data relevant to the study and captured in E3 systems at each study site will be extracted by EuroKing[®]. - 5.
+EuroKing[®] will allocate each mother and infant a linking identifying number, remove NHS and hospital numbers, and other identifiable variables and forward the data to Cardiff University. - 6.
+On a quarterly basis, the NHS and EuroKing[®] numbers of all infants born at units during that period, and whose mother used a pool in labour, will be extracted and passed onto the NNRD for matching.
+The transfer process will be managed by EuroKing[®] throughout the duration of the study.
+E3 systems are installed locally on premises at each NHS Trust / Health Board therefore each set of data extractions must be managed on a site by site basis by EuroKing[®].

 To Note.
-Data extraction from sites on a quarterly basis is required as less frequent extractions may result in challenges for sites with less powerful servers, and ensures timely matching of maternal and neonatal data between EuroKing® and the NNRD.
+Data extraction from sites on a quarterly basis is required as less frequent extractions may result in challenges for sites with less powerful servers, and ensures timely matching of maternal and infant data between EuroKing[®] and the NNRD.